Cat Love Bites aka Cat Nipping: Why They Do It and How to Stop It

 There is not one specific thing that will make a cat more likely to exhibit love bites.
 However, there is an important distinction to be made between love bites and a condition in cats called hyperesthesia syndrome.
 Cats with hyperesthesia syndrome, a compulsive disorder, can only tolerate a small amount of physical interaction before resorting to biting.
 They often act as though being petted is painful and their skin begins to twitch, especially along their lower back and the base of their tail.
 If this behavior is noted, then seeking medical advice from a veterinarian is recommended.

 To avoid being nipped by your cat requires careful understanding of what is inciting the cat to nip.
-Try to establish a link between your behavior when the cat reacts by nipping.
+Try to establish a link between your behavior and when the cat reacts by nipping.
 If you can make a connection between your petting behavior and the nipping, then intervene by stopping or reducing this behavior and monitor for a coinciding reduction in nipping.
 Additionally, rewarding this behavior by continuing to give attention or affection only acts to reinforce the unwanted behavior.
-So, immediately stopping the interaction and walking away from your cat when they nip can help communicate to them this behavior is undesired.
+So immediately stopping the interaction and walking away from your cat when they nip can help communicate to them that this behavior is undesired.

 - Never use negative reinforcement training or punishment to stop a cat from giving love bites.
 This will only agitate the cat further and can result in an escalation of the biting.
 Punishment can also affect the bond between you and your cat and may even lead to fear, aggression, and/or anxiety.